 A popular place in Darjeeling where most tourists go for white water rafting is Teesta Bazaar.
-Rafting starts at Tarkhola and the popular rafting course goes up to Kalijhora.
-It takes about 1.5 hours by taxi or shared jeep to reach Teesta Bazaar from Darjeeling town, 1 hour 45 minutes from NJP along Sevoke road.
+It takes about 1.5 hours by taxi or shared jeep to reach Teesta Bazaar from Darjeeling town, 1 hour 45 minutes from NJP along Sevoke road (NH-10).
 From Bagdogra airport it would take 2 hours 15 minutes.
 Another popular place for rafting is Melli which is located further up along NH-10 (and about 35 minutes from Teesta Bazaar by car).

 1) Melli to 29th Mile (1.5 hours)

 For swimmers only: